prinnevald/project-ideas/README.md

 - [ ] Create the best kazakhstani search engine
 - [ ] Python module to handle NDMP
 - [ ] Random sentence generator to automate the writing of weekly activity reports for internship
-- [ ] Create repository with python modules for different RFS services running on different ports
+- [ ] Create repository with python modules for different well-known (port<1024) services running on different ports
-- [ ] Teamificator - TG bot for team division
+- [ ] :sparkles: Teamificator - TG bot for team division
-- [ ] Pidor of the Day with NU statistics
+- [ ] :sparkles: Pidor of the Day with NU statistics
 - [ ] Wish granter - wish creator based on the person characteristics